frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/sms-setting.md

 **You can subscribe to an SMS provider to send SMS to mobile numbers.**

 To integrate SMS in ERPNext, approach an SMS Gateway Provider who provides HTTP API.
-They will create an account for you and will provide an unique username and password.
+They will create an account for you and will provide a unique username and password.

 To access SMS settings, go to:
-> Home > Settings > Email > SMS Settings
+> Home > Settings > SMS Settings

 To configure SMS Settings in ERPNext, find out their HTTP API (a document which describes the method of accessing their SMS interface from 3rd party